Spectrum Analyzer and Signal Analyzer Results You Can Trust

 Frequently Asked Questions – Signal Analyzers (Spectrum Analyzers)

-A spectrum analyzer measures the magnitude of an input signal versus its frequency over the full frequency range of the instrument to determine the power of signals.
+spectrum analyzer measures the magnitude of an input signal versus its frequency over the full frequency range of the instrument to determine the power of signals.
 Spectrum analyzers enable tests like noise figure and signal-to-noise ratio (SNR) to characterize the performance of a device and its contribution to overall system performance.
 For more information, refer to this Spectrum Analysis Basics application note for more information.

-A signal analyzer measures both the magnitude and phase of an input signal at a single frequency.
+signal analyzer measures both the magnitude and phase of an input signal at a single frequency.
 A signal analyzer combines the superior dynamic range of a swept tuned spectrum analyzer with vector signal analyzer (VSA) capabilities and enables in-channel measurements like error vector magnitude (EVM) that requires both magnitude and phase information.

 Spectrum analyzers measure the magnitude of an input signal versus signal frequency.
 Signal analyzers measure both the magnitude and phase of an input signal at a single frequency.
 Refer to this Spectrum Analyzer and Signal Analyzer technical overview for more information.